-Enter the name and telephone number (including area code) of a technical representative whom EPA or State officials may contact for clarification of the information reported on Form R. This contact person does not have to be the same person who prepares the report or signs the certification statement and does not necessarily need to be someone at the location of the reporting facility.
-However, this person must be familiar with the details of the report so that he or she can answer questions about the information provided.
+Enter the name and telephone number (including area code) of a technical representative whom EPA or state officials may contact for clarification of the information reported on Form R. Beginning in the 2002 reporting year you should also enter an email address for this person.
+If the technical contact does not have an email address you should enter NA.
+This contact person does not have to be the same person who prepares the report or signs the certification statement and does not necessarily need to be someone at the location of the reporting facility.
+However, this person should be familiar with the details of the report so that he or she can answer questions about the information provided.